NervanaSystems/ngraph-mxnet/README.md

 ## Installation

-Warning, this package has only been tested on Ubuntu 16.04 with Intel CPUs from the Haswell line and later.
-Use on other platforms/CPUs may or may not work.
+Warning, this package has only been tested on Ubuntu 16.04 with Intel CPUs from the Skylake Line.
+CPUs without AVX512 will not run these packages, we recommend building from source.

 1. **Install Ubuntu prerequisites**
    Run the following commands from a command-line: